PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - If assignment submission points are not included in the module site, their location is made clear or linked to from this section (note that this link will need to be manually updated in each future site).
     - An assessment section with placeholder information is included in site templates.

-??? essential "4.2 Essential: Assessment instructions are clear and concise."
+??? essential "4.2 Essential: Assessment instructions are easy to find and understand."

-    - Instructions can be included directly in the site and/or in an attatched assessment brief document.
+    - Instructions are clearly labelled and explain the task and requirements.
+This can be provided directly in the site and/or in an attached assessment brief document.
+    - Instructions should be clear and concise: avoid long blocks of text and use bullet points and/or headings where possible.
+See 3.4 for more information on accessible text.
-    - Consider including an FAQ document or discussion where students can ask questions.
+    - Consider including an FAQ document or discussion where students can ask questions about the assessment instructions.
-    - Use bullet points instead of long blocks of text.

 ??? essential "4.3 Essential: Provide marking criteria or other grading policies showing how work is marked."

     - This could be a rubric linked to an assignment within the site or a linked document.
 A link to central [advice on using assessment criteria and feedback](https://subjectguides.york.ac.uk/academic-writing/assessment) may also be provided.
-    - This has been identified as an area for improvement in National Student Survey results.
     - A placeholder for this information is provided in site templates, and relevant marking criteria may be included in departmental templates.

 ??? essential "4.4 Essential: Assessment deadlines are set within working hours."